-The Rodin Museum is a museum of 45,900 m² housing the works of Auguste Rodin (1840-1817).
-It is located at the Villa des Brillants in Meudon (Hauts-de-Seine).
-The other site devoted to painter-sculptor-engraver is at the Hotel Biron in the 7th arrondissement of Paris.
-The Museum of Meudon was the residence of the artist.
-His tomb is also on the site.
-He settled there in 1893 with his companion Rose Beuret before buying it in 1895.
-He lands the estate until the end of his life.
+The Rodin Museum is a museum spanning 45,900 square meters, showcasing the works of Auguste Rodin (1840-1917).
+It is located at the Villa des Brillants in Meudon, Hauts-de-Seine.
+The artist also has another site dedicated to him, the Hôtel Biron in the 7th arrondissement of Paris.
+The Meudon Museum was his residence, and it is also where his tomb is located.
+Rodin settled there in 1893 with his companion Rose Beuret before purchasing the estate in 1895.
+He lived and worked there until the end of his life.

-Admire the beautiful estate and get to know the artist through his workshop, his thousands of works and his personal collections
+Admire the beautiful estate and explore the artist's workshop, his extensive collection of works, and personal belongings

 Sèvres - Manufacture and National Museum